Fairytale (Eneda Tarifa song)

 "Fairytale" is a song by Albanian singer Eneda Tarifa.
 It was issued as a single on 30 March 2016 by Radio Televizioni Shqiptar (RTSH) and Universal Music.
-The English-language mid-tempo power rock ballad was composed and written by Olsa Toqi.
+An English-language mid-tempo power rock ballad, the song was composed and written by Olsa Toqi.
 An accompanying music video was premiered to the official YouTube channel of the Eurovision Song Contest on 13 March 2016.
 The song represented Albania in the Eurovision Song Contest 2016 in Stockholm, Sweden, after Tarifa's victory at the country's pre-selection competition Festivali i Këngës with the song's Albanian-language version "Përrallë".
 It failed to qualify for the grand final also marking the country's sixth non-qualification in the contest.
 During her minimalistic performance, she was accompanied by three backing vocalists while the LED screens showed a variety of gold images.

 Background and composition

 In 2015, Eneda Tarifa was announced as one of the contestants selected to compete at the 54th edition of Festivali i Këngës, a competition to determine Albania's participant for the Eurovision Song Contest 2016.
 Following the competition's rules, the lyrics of the participating entries had to be in the Albanian language.
 Tarifa took part with the song "Përrallë", written and composed by Olsa Toqi.
 For the purpose of the singer's Eurovision Song Contest participation, the latter song was remastered and translated to "Fairytale".
 It was recorded and reworked at Woodstock Studios in London, the United Kingdom.
 A reviewer of Wiwibloggs described the song as a mid-tempo power ballad, while Nicole Janke of Eurovision.de called it a rock ballad.
 During an interview with Wiwibloggs, Tarifa explained in regard to the revamp that she had to shorten the song and "wanted to make it feel more rhythmic for Eurovision".